-Why we love Tricep Push Ups: They really target ALL 3 heads of the tricep muscle.
-Push ups are a fast and effective way build strong tris (and abs too).
+Why We Love Tricep Push Ups: They really target ALL 3 heads of the tricep muscle.
+Push ups are a fast and effective way to build strong triceps (and abs too).

 Trainer Tip: Modify this challenging upper body exercise by adding an incline.
 As you can see below, I’m doing tricep pushups on a chair to make them slightly easier while still getting full range of motion on my push ups.

 Another modification would be to perform a close grip bench press.

 Modification: Drop down to your knees or check out this post for more ways to modify push ups.

 Why We Love Skull Crushers: Lying tricep extensions (skull crushers) take any potential weight bearing stress off your back so you can really focus on working the back of your arms.